gvSIGAssociation/gvnix/readme.txt

 * Update Roo version reference into gvNIX parent pom.xml (roo.version) and into gvNIX childs pom.xml (parent.version)

-* Update Roo version reference into flex pom.xml(s)

 * Update Roo version reference into gvNIX wrapping parent and childs pom.xml

-* Update if necessary the Flex addon source code version (tag or head) into 'spring-flex-roo' folder with git.

 * Modify and commit the appropriate Roo and gvNIX versions (GVNIX_VERSION and ROO_VERSION) at build.sh file.